 Some of my favorite shops were Buckley House of Flowers, Element Home, Garage Sale Vintage, Milly Rose, and Scarpaletto.

-If you plan to have cocktails and dinner in Larmier Square later, you can skip over it in the daytime and head to the next Denver attraction on your itinerary.
+If you plan to have cocktails and dinner in Larmier Square later, you can skip over it in the daytime and head to the next attraction on your one day in Denver itinerary.

 6. 16th Street Mall